mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > Gain access to the steam tunnels.
 Who took the turtle doves?
 Please tell us their first and last name.
 For hints on achieving this objective, please visit Minty's dorm room and talk with Minty Candy Cane.

 Let's go back to the student's dorm, and talk to Minty.
 She advises us to look at the talk on [optical decoding of keys](http://www.youtube.com/watch?v=KU6FJnbkeLA).
 I usually don't watch the talks (or I just quickly move forward to the part that seems most related to the challenge), but I'm happy I watched this one.
-It really made me realize that the "secret" encoded in a simple physical key is as simple as a couple of digits, and that a decent photo of it allows anybody to reproduce it.
+It really made me realize that the "secret" encoded in a simple physical key is as simple as a couple of digits, and that a decent photo of the key allows anybody to reproduce it.

-Having watched this, we're now looking for a picture of the key of the door in Minty's closet.
+Having watched this, we're now looking for a picture of the key for the door in Minty's closet.
 This was the hardest part of the challenge for me.
 I think I spent literally an hour walking around in the different areas, checking the different PNJ's avatars, until I realized that everytime you enter Minty's room, there's this weird elf who hops into the closet!
-If you already visited Minty's room, you'll probably need a hard refresh (Ctrl+Shift+R on Firefox Linux) to see [his avatar's url](https://2019.kringlecon.com/images/avatars/elves/krampus.png) in the network tab of the developer tools.
+If you already visited Minty's room, you'll probably need a hard refresh (Ctrl+Shift+R on Firefox Linux) to see [his avatar's url](https://2019.kringlecon.com/images/avatars/elves/krampus.png) in the network tab of the developer tools, when his avatar is fetched.

 Now that we have the picture, we just need to unleash our Gimp skills and to overlay the picture with [the Schlage decoding template](https://github.com/deviantollam/decoding/blob/master/Key%20Decoding/Decoding%20-%20Schlage.png):

 ![The decoded key](/assets/2020-01-14-2019-SANS-holiday-hack-challenge-write-up/decoded-key.png)

-Hence we can use the code *122520* to grind a copy of the key, and open the door to the steam tunnels!
+Neat!
+We can use the code *122520* to grind a copy of the key, and open the door to the steam tunnels!

 ## Bypassing the Frido Sleigh CAPTEHA